pycascades/welcome-wagon-2018/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 -  Join the `PyCascades Slack <http://pycascades-slack.herokuapp.com/>`_,
-   and participate in the Welcome Wagon chat room to start making
+   to start making conference connections.
-   conference connections.

 -  Make a list of two people who are attending with some notes about
    them and questions for them.
 Either reach out by email before the